Development

 Both sets of tests use pytest.

-To run the tests, do:
+To run all of the tests, do:

-$ make test
+$ just test

 That runs the /app/bin/test.sh script in the test container using test configuration.